openingwrongdoer-droid/Maricat-0.2/README.md

 # Maricat-0.2
 Now with almost all blocks and graphics!
+The only event block that works is the when flag clicked one.
 ## Known issues
 Yes, these come first.
 They will be fixed soon.